 The History of the Former Plan

-Lancaster Lebanon Habitat has developed a preliminary layout design for discussion and input about how best to use the land available.
+Lancaster Lebanon Habitat had developed a land-use plan for Juniata, proposing to the City of Lancaster 36 new owner-occupied homes.
 This design was first shared with neighborhood residents on June 10, 2020.
-The plan incorporates comments and feedback from a Visioning Session held in July 2019, including a desire to emphasize open/green/recreational space, off-street parking, and have both market-rate and affordable homes, using the Habitat model.
+The plan incorporated comments and feedback from Visioning Sessions held in July 2019 and July 2020, where various community stakeholders expressed a desire to emphasize open/green/recreational space, off-street parking, and have homes that will be owner occupied for years to come.

 Learn more about what we are doing for the community and how you can get involved.